 Nowadays, ready-mix dried and wet spices have made it easy to cook meat and other types of dishes.
 To obtain a more authentic taste fresh spices are best to use.
 The right spice blend and the right acidic amount will make your Griot taste finger licking good.

-I also use my Original Gourmet Hot Sauce to create that delicious and unexpected flavor.
-Griot should be made with pork shoulder or shoulder picnic pork.
-This type of meat is usually sold whole.
+I also use Noubess Hot and Spicy Herbs Sauce to create that delicious and unexpected flavor.
+Griot is prepared with pork shoulder or shoulder picnic pork which is usually sold whole and not sliced.
 I would recommend having your butcher cut the meat before leaving the meat market to avoid having a fighting match with your meat.
 LOL.

 Always remember to wash your meat before cooking to avoid cross-contamination.